iambumblehead/form-urlencoded/README.md

 [![npm version](https://badge.fury.io/js/form-urlencoded.svg)](https://badge.fury.io/js/form-urlencoded)

-Returns `x-www-form-urlencoded` string data, an encoding often used when an [HTML form is submitted][1].
+Returns 'x-www-form-urlencoded' string data, an encoding often used when an [HTML form is submitted][1].
 Form data is serialised in [this format][2] and sent to a server.

 ```javascript